When you dread the daily “homework hour” more than your infant’s “witching hour,” it is time for these homework tips for parents with tired kids!

 - Give the kids a quick healthy snack and a drink.
 (This isn’t something that will spoil their appetite for dinner.)

-- The kids empty their back packs, put their lunch boxes away, pull out homework, flyers and papers for parent’s signature.
+- The kids empty their backpacks, put their lunch boxes away, pull out homework, flyers, and papers for parents’ signatures.

 - Help your child prioritize homework tasks and schedule larger projects.